 London, May 2020

-Leeds College of Music has chosen Koha as its new library management system to replace the previous OCLC OLIB solution.
+Leeds Conservatoire has chosen Koha as its new library management system to replace the previous OCLC OLIB solution.
 PTFS Europe is implementing the new system and will provide on-going hosting and support services.
 Koha is being integrated with the conservatoire’s EDS discovery service, from EBSCO, and the Moodle learning management system.

 Koha Library Management System